MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 This is an external attribute.
 It only exists to group the Player's stats together under one label.
 A Player's stats are used in a variety of situations.
-Common applications of all of them include their ability to be [[modified by Status Effects|Data-Structure:-Status#stat-modifiers]] and their ability to be used as a modifier in [[Die rolls|Data-Structure:-Die]].
+Common applications of all of them include their ability to be [modified by Status Effects](status.md#Stat-modifiers) and their ability to be used as a modifier in [Die rolls](die.md).
 Here, their individual properties and applications will be detailed below.

 ### Default Strength